Funding will go toward the Intelligent Transportation Systems project

 Intelligent Transportation Systems (ITS) improve transit planning and the rider experience by providing technological solutions that enhance service efficiency.
 The federal government recently awarded Cherriots $1,054,240 to fund the next phases of ITS and make significant technology improvements.

 Cherriots will coordinate with the City of Salem on this project and will complete it in multiple phases.
 The goal is that all signalized intersections on the Cherriots routes will be equipped to operate with ITS.
-The first several phases will focus on the most congested areas that impact Cherriots on-time performance.
+The first several phases will focus on the routes in the most congested areas that impact Cherriots on-time performance.
 Additional routes will be added in order of the highest need.